-The Thesis Director has the primary responsibility for advising you throughout the entire process of the thesis.
-This person helps you to form the thesis committee, provides close guidance and feedback (i.e., help to refine research question, identify sources of data), convenes and chairs meetings of the committee, helps student to troubleshoot issues, develop high quality first and second drafts.
+The Thesis Director has the primary responsibility for advising you throughout the entire thesis process.
+This includes helping you to form the thesis committee, providing close guidance and feedback (i.e., help to refine research question, identify sources of data), convening and chairing committee meetings, and helping you to troubleshoot issues and in developing high quality thesis drafts.